What Is Early Literacy?

 Early Literacy can be thought of as “pre-reading skills.”
 These skills make it easier for kids to learn to read when the time comes, and help them to succeed as they learn and grow.
 How can you help your child to develop these skills?
 Talk, sing, read, write, and play!
 These are the simple early literacy practices recommended by experts, based upon up-to-the-minute brain research.

 There are many other ways to support children as they learn to read (and beyond).
 One of the easiest is to visit your Library!
 Find fun events that foster a love of reading and learning at our children’s events page.
-Check out the interactive areas around the department as well; they are specially designed to foster literacy through play.
+Traditionally we offer interactive areas around the department that are specially designed to foster literacy through play.
+(During the time of Covid 19 restrictions these areas are unavailable.)

 Learn More About Child Development and Reading